Interactions, Specifications, DLR probabilities and the Ruelle Operator in the One-Dimensional Lattice: Acknowledgments

 \section{Acknowledgments}

-We would like to express our thanks to Aernout van Enter, Anthony Quas, Jos\'e Siqueira, Renaud Leplaideur and Rodrigo Bissacot for their careful reading of this paper, and their many helpful comments which have helped improve the exposition.
+We would like to express our thanks to Aernout van Enter, Anthony Quas, Jos\'e Siqueira and Rodrigo Bissacot for their suggestions and comments on an early version of this paper.
+The authors thanks CNPq and FEMAT for the financial support.